10 Lesser-known Murder Mysteries That Remain Unsolved

 5 Frauke Liebs

-In the days that followed, Frauke called her roommate five times from five different locations within Paderborn.
+In the days that followed, Liebs called her roommate five times from five different locations within Paderborn.
 She didn’t answer the multiple questions her roommate had and would only repeat that she would be home soon.
-During the last phone call, Frauke’s sister spoke to her and later told police that Frauke had answered ‘yes’ when asked whether she was being held captive.
+During the last phone call, Frauke’s sister spoke to her and later told police that Liebs had answered ‘yes’ when asked whether she was being held captive.
 The phone calls then abruptly stopped.

-Frauke’s remains were found near Lichtenau almost four months later.
+Liebs’s remains were found near Lichtenau almost four months later.
 Her bag and possessions were missing.
 Her body was severely decomposed, and a cause of death could not be established.
-Police later concluded that Frauke had been held captive for a while in Nieheim before being killed and her body dumped.
+Police later concluded that Liebs had been held captive for a while in Nieheim before being killed and her body dumped.
 There were five initial suspects, but all were released without being charged due to a lack of conclusive evidence.

 Frauke Liebs’ murder remains unsolved.